 160 bucks to my name.
 Today at the court it was a guy named Sam who came up.
 There were cops there today, which I don’t see often.
 I think it was cause they found what looked like a fake gun.
 Or maybe it was real, I don’t know.
 All I know’s there were five cops and an SUV by the court, gathered round an older guy, with one of them holding the offending gun by the corner edge of the butt with thumb and forefinger like it was a soiled piece of tissue paper.

 I’m taking my reps, five one handed shots with the right hand by the hoop, switch to left handed, transition to a nice little game of around the world, when a drifter I haven’t seen before comes up and he’s wearing baggy jeans, a cap, a sweatshirt.
 Built like a tank.
 Young, maybe early thirties.

 He makes his first few shots, just like the other guy yesterday who I suspected was tripping at the time.
 Swish after swish after swish shrugging his shoulders Jordan-style like he wasn’t doing it but it was doing him.
 He does that trick dribble where you bounce it real quick off the knee, the sort of thing that lets another player know that you’ve got some street skills.

-He opens his arms wide at the glorious sunshine dappled thru the leaves of the trees around People’s Park on what is one of the most heavenly days we’ve experienced in a good bit.
+He opens his arms wide at the glorious sunshine dappled thru the leaves of the trees around People’s Park on what is a quintessentially numinous Berkeley day.

 “So nice to be out here in the sun man.”

-It occurs to me that prison may not have been that long ago for Sam.
+It occurs to me that prison may not have been that long ago for him.